Testicular Biopsy for Infertility: Procedure & RecoveryFertility Treatment

 Testicular biopsy is an effective technique for diagnosing the cause of male infertility, cancer tissue or for sperm extraction for IVF in men with azoospermia.
 In most cases, a biopsy is performed surgically, under local anesthesia, and by the hands of a specialist or a trained health professional.
 If you have more questions about the procedure, complications, and recovery period of testicular biopsy for infertility, continue reading.

 What Is Testicular Biopsy?

 A testicular biopsy involves removing a small piece of the testicle to check for sperm production.
 The process of producing sperm takes place in the seminiferous tubules in the testicles.
 In the seminiferous tubules, germ cells develop into mature sperms within 64 days and through 16 stages.

-By examining the samples obtained from testicular biopsy, the doctor can check the presence or absence of germ cells and sperms as well as the development of the germ cells.
+By examining the samples obtained from testicular biopsy, the doctor can check the presence or absence of germ cells and sperms and the development of the germ cells.
 If there is a healthy sperm, it can be extracted and used in IVF and other assisted reproductive techniques.